It’s not just teenagers that can eat you out of house and home.

 - Flavored cold/iced teas – Tea bags are a heck of a lot cheaper than bottled tea, so make big pots of regular tea and then refrigerate to create homemade iced tea.
 Flavor them with fresh berries or fruit slices.

 Learn how to save money on groceries so your cash makes it past the checkout line.
-Use our tips to save on your groceries to keep your food bill in check and your wallet a little rounder in the middle.
+Use our tips to save on your groceries to trim your food bill and grow your wallet a little rounder in the middle.